 When an accident claims the life of her twin sister, So-Yeon falls into a coma from which she awakes ten years later.
 However, a series of mysterious killings starts to take place upon her recovery, and she seemingly takes on her sister’s personality traits.
 However, it is revealed that the one killed in the lake 10 years ago was not Hyo-jin but So-Yeon and the living twin is truly Hyo-jin.
 The secret is hidden by her mother, who tells the villager that Hyo-jin is dead, but the dreadful spirit of Fake Hyo-jin (So-Yeon) comes back to take someone to live underwater with her.

-Watch Evil Twin Trailer…
+Twins appear in the myths of every culture and fictional genre and there is a deep fascination with two people that look identical.
+In movies about twins the actors either have to play two roles simultaneously or the director will cast real twins.
 Often many identical twins love to play tricks on others and pretend to be the other twin.
 In Greek myth, the twins Castor and Pollux live in two different realms.
 Castor was killed and was separated from his brother, but Zeus generously allowed both of them to switch places so they could experience both the eternal realm and the mortal one, which is often why we associate Gemini with a split personality or the Jekyll and Hyde character.
 However, neither twin could be in the same place at the same time.

 Gemini is far more likely to pull the “evil twin” act than it is in any other signs…Gemini can delight in playing tricks, in stirring things up – a barbed comment here, a bit of well-placed gossip there, and just watch how interesting things get.
 Astrology: Understanding the Birth Chart

 Gemini’s Dark Side: Embarrasses others through mimicry.
 Skims the surface.
 Wolf in sheep’s clothing.
 Houdini-like vanishing acts.
 Several personalities.
 Deceptive.
 Makes deals.
 Alternates between periods of light and dark moods.
 Thievery.
 Plotting.
-Shining with light and then plunges into darkness.
+Shining with light and then plungeing into darkness.
 Evasive.
 Gossiping.